 The journey to Everest Base Camp is a challenging ascent in the Everest region.
 The lowest point on this walk is 1440 meters in Kathmandu, while the highest is 5545 meters in Kala Patthar.
-Thus, many trekkers experience the effects of altitude sickness when they ascend to the Khumbu region's paths.
+Thus, many trekkers experience the effects of altitude sickness when they ascend the Khumbu region's paths.

 No matter what time of year you go hiking, you will experience the illness' symptoms.
 Therefore, if you do not take good care of yourself, you still risk developing altitude sickness in Autumn.
-You should always go at your own pace and continue to drink water during your journey to reduce risk.
+You should always go at your own pace and drink water during your journey to reduce risk.
 Additionally, since alcohol and caffeine increase dehydration, it is advisable to avoid them when hiking.
 Altitude sickness risk might rise with dehydration.